-When it comes to SEO, you should always work smarter, not harder.
+When it comes to SEO, make sure you’re working smarter, not harder.
 This is especially true as you determine which keywords to optimize for throughout your website.
-In the past, short tail keywords – also referred to as “head terms” – were accepted as the best way to rank in the SERPs.
+In the past, short-tail keywords – also referred to as “head terms” – were accepted as the best way to rank in the SERPs.
 Terms like “facelift,” for example, were used to appeal in a more general way to the many searches people were conducting.
-Due to the high volume of search queries and competitors actively optimizing for these terms, long tail keywords have become more important than ever.
+Due to the high volume of search queries and competitors actively optimizing for these terms, however, long-tail keywords have become more important than ever.

-Long tail keywords are phrases that involve multiple keywords within one search.
-These can be extremely valuable if done right, because you are being more specific to what people are searching.
-Depending on what you want to emphasize, you may choose to optimize for a phrase like “how old is too old to have facelift surgery” to attract people looking exactly for what your content is about.
+These terms can be extremely valuable if done right, because you are catering more closely to what people are searching for.
+Although long-tail keywords may have less overall traffic, they focus on a niche that can potentially make it easier for you to reach more Internet users.
+Depending on what you want to emphasize, you may choose to optimize for a phrase like “how old is too old for facelift surgery” to attract people looking exactly for what your content covers.

-By incorporating more long tail keywords into your website content or blogs, you may better connect with your target demographics and rank higher on Google.
+By incorporating more long-tail keywords into your website content or blogs, you can better connect with your target demographics and ultimately rank higher on Google.
 More specifically, you might find you are closer to achieving the following three goals:

 1. Higher Sales Conversions